|Did this page help you? Yes | No | Tell us about it...|

 In Amazon EC2, this is simply an instance.
 Other AWS services use the term EC2 instance to distinguish these instances from other types of instances they support.

-A site that Amazon CloudFront uses to cache copies of your content for faster delivery to end users.
+A site that CloudFront uses to cache copies of your content for faster delivery to users at any location.

 A fixed (static) IP address that you have allocated in Amazon EC2 or Amazon VPC and then attached to an instance.
 Elastic IP addresses are associated with your account, not a specific instance.
 They are elastic because you can easily allocate, attach, detach, and free them as your needs change.
 Unlike traditional static IP addresses, elastic IP addresses allow you to mask instance or Availability Zone failures by rapidly remapping your public IP addresses to another instance.